You are here

 2009-2012 Performance Tracking Fellow

 Anna completed her doctorate at UVM's Rubenstein School of Environment and Natural Resources, studying the impacts of harvesting biomass for energy production on long-term carbon storage.
 She was part of the Carbon Dynamics Lab at UVM and was advised by Dr. Bill Keeton.
 She completed her Masters of Science at the University of Guelph in 2008, where she also received her Bachelor of Science degree in biological science in 2006.
 Anna worked as the Office of Sustainability’s Performance Tracking Fellow from 2009 until 2012.
 She completed UVM’s annual greenhouse gas inventory, worked on the university’s climate action plan, piloted the STARS with various Service-Learning courses, and worked with faculty and students on other hands-on projects.
 After UVM, she was the Campus Program Associate with Clean Air Cool Planet (now part of the University of New Hampshire's Sustainability Institute), where she managed their Campus Carbon Calculator.
-Anna got her LEED Green Associate and currently is the Associate Sustainability Consultant at Energy Advantage.
+Anna got her LEED Green Associate and later worked as the Associate Sustainability Consultant at Energy Advantage.
+Currently, Anna is the Sustainability Data Assessment & Reporting Officer at the Sheridan College in Oakville, Ontario.
 In her spare time, Anna enjoys reading classic books of fiction, running, cross-country skiing, playing sports, painting and drawing, cooking, and playing violin.

 Daniel Belhumeur '09